dhemery/DHE-Modules/technical/how-stages-work-together.md

 - Because it is actively generating a stage, it raises its own _ACTIVE_ gate, giving _it_ the highest precedence in the chain.
-    And so all of its downstream modules now defer to _it._
+    And so all of the successor modules now defer to _it._

 In this way,
 the chain of modules